pablopenna/poke-romhack/draft_ideas.md

 > I gave up on them and since them I have been looking for stronger ones.
 > I'll keep searching.
 One day I will be the world's greatest Pokémon trainer!
 > We'll meet again.
+Suggestion:
+> I used to have strong Pokémon.
+I tried trusting them, being kind...
+But it didn't matter, they still couldn’t beat him.
+So I gave up on them.
+Now I only want power.
+One day, I'll be the world's greatest Pokémon Trainer.
+We'll meet again.

 #### Others
 > ...You remind me of him